chri3i/Tinvaak2/README.md

 Tinvaak is a list focused on revitalising and reworking SkyrimSE into an acutal roleplaying game.
 Featuring a wide range of new gameplay mechanics including a fully reworked alchemy system, quests such as Wyrmstooth and Vominhiem, reworked combat using Engarde and a many other items.
 Version 2.0 has been completely rebuilt and reworked to provide the optimum performance, stability and experience.
 Get ready to improvise, adapt and survive your way through a revitalised worldspace.

+## Creation Ethos

+The core element of T2 is roleplaying and having a D&D like feel with some witcher elements thrown in for good measure.
+The essence of the feeling can be described as this:

+> "The Dragonborn may very well carry the day, but to this uncaring realm, you are just a mortal.
+Just another person in the worldspace to see and not necessarily interact with.
+As you advance, weapons drawn, you hesitate, unsure if you can really do this.
+That tiny pinprick of uncertainty, that small voice of doubt.
+It's amplified and ever present."

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.**

 ## System Requirements